-- The spear is mentioned in “Iliad” (an ancient Greek epic poem written by Homer and composed at the end of the 8th century BC or at the start of the 7th century BC).
-In the poem, the events of the Trojan war is described in which spears were the basic weapons of the warriors.
+- The spear is mentioned in the “Iliad” (an ancient Greek epic poem written by Homer and composed at the end of the 8th century BC or the start of the 7th century BC).
+In the poem, the events of the Trojan war are described in which spears were the basic weapons of the warriors.

-- Lances, spears, and shield weapons became more standardized during the 3rd and 4th century AD.
+- Lances, spears, and shield weapons became more standardized during the 3rd and 4th centuries AD.